French frigate Résistance (1795)

 Résistance was a 48-gun Vengeance-class frigate of the French Navy.
 HMS St Fiorenzo captured her in 1797 and the Royal Navy took her into service as HMS Fisgard.
 She was sold in 1814.

 French career

 The French Navy ordered her on 8 March 1793 as Fidélité, but she was renamed Résistance while still on the stocks.
 In 1797 she served as a troop ship, ferrying the Légion Noire to Cardigan Bay during the Battle of Fishguard.
 On 9 March 1797, HMS St Fiorenzo and Nymphe, captured her, along with Constance.

 British career

 The Royal Navy took Résistance into service as the first HMS Fisgard, naming her after the town of Fishguard because of her role in the battle.
 On 20 October 1798 she captured Immortalité.

-On 3 April 1800, Fisgard recaptured the United States letter of marque Minerva, which the French privateer Minerve had captured three days earlier.
+On 3 April 1800, Fisgard recaptured the United States letter of marque Minerva, which the French privateer Minerve had captured on 31 March.

 Between the 20th of July and 2 August 1800, Captain T.B.
 Martin and Fisgard captured four vessels: